mtoce/mtoce.github.io/_posts/2020-04-29-astros_scandal.md

 ## Target, Baseline, and Imbalanced Classes

-The target for this problem is whether the Astros used a trash can to cheat during a batter's at-bat.
+The target for this problem is whether the Astros cheated (1) or not (0).
 The baseline for a binary classification problem such as this is the most frequent value in the target column.

 ~~~
 df['cheats'].value_counts(normalize=True)